-Chief Conductor of the Moritzburg Festival Orchestra and in his ninth season as Music Director of the Colorado Springs Philharmonic, Josep Caballé Domenech enjoys combining intense symphonic and operatic careers.
+Chief Conductor of the Moritzburg Festival Orchestra and in his twelfth season as Music Director of the Colorado Springs Philharmonic, Josep Caballé Domenech enjoys combining intense symphonic and operatic careers.

 Former General Music Director of the Staatskapelle Halle (2013-18), Artistic Director of the Bogotá Philharmonic Orchestra (2018) and principal guest conductor of the Norköping Symphony (2005-07), Caballé-Domenech has worked with prominent orchestras such as the Royal Philharmonic, with which he recorded Respighi’s “Roman Trilogy” on Onyx Classics, BBC Philharmonic, Tonhalle Orchester Zurich, Hr-Sinfonieorchester, Bayerischen Rundfunk, Bamberg Symphony, WDR Sinfonieorchester, DSO Berlin, RSO Wien, Tonkünstler Symphony, Belgian National Symphony, Royal Stockholm Philharmonic, Swedish Radio Symphony, Spanish National Symphony, Barcelona Symphony, and the symphony orchestras of Baltimore, Houston, San Antonio and Fort Worth, among others.
 He is also frequently invited to international summer festivals such as Aspen, Texas, Chautauqua and Granada.